entropyxyz/entropy-docs/docs/basics/quickstart.md

       Exit
     ```

+Next, you'll create an Entropy wallet.

+## 2. Create an account

+You need funds to interact with the Entropy network.
+Funds are stored in an account, and a wallet is where you can store multiple accounts.

+1. Start the CLI by running `yarn start` within your local copy of the `entropyxyz/cli` repository.
 1. Select **Wallet**.
 1. Select **New**.
-1. Type `N` and press `ENTER` when asked _Would you like to import a key?_:
+1. Type `n` and press `ENTER` when asked _Would you like to import a key?_:

     ```plaintext
     ?
 Would you like to import a key? n
     ```

-1. Enter a name for you wallet.
+1. Enter a name for your account.
-1. Type `Y` and press `ENTER` when asked _Would you like to password protect this key?_:
+1. Type `y` and press `ENTER` when asked _Would you like to password protect this key?_:

-    ```
+    ```plaintext
     ?
 Would you like to password protect this key? y
     ```

-    This password is used to locally encrypt your key.
-This helps keep your funds safe.
+    This password is used to locally encrypt your account.
+If you forget this password, you won't be able to access this account.

-1. Once you've entered your password the CLI will output some information about your new wallet:
+1. Once you've entered your password the CLI will output some information about your new account:

     ```plaintext
     New account: